 Ard Bia at Nimmos is located right beside the medieval Spanish arch, which runs along The Port of Galway.
 We stayed nearby during a storm, and the small but stoney exterior of Nimmo’s held strong against the thrashing elements!
 Whatever the weather, if you’re looking for a setting with waterfront views, this is the place for you.

 The interior is what I’d consider “rustic-Irish-folk,” so imagine waxy candle arbors, water carafes, dried flower vases, water rings on old wooden tables, and deep window sills.
 In other words, old Ireland meets modern Ireland.

 In terms of food, try breakfast items like granola with roasted rhubarb and pear, chorizo and red pepper hash, or hot cured mackerel with brown bread and garlic aioli.
 For lunch, you’ll have things like Rueben melts, harissa lamb shoulder, potato and herb rosti.

 Dinner service lashes out Connemara scallops with black pudding, hand-rolled tagliatelle with pumpkin and herb pesto, pumpkin pie dessert with cinnamon mascarpone, and more.

 Address: Spanish Arch, Galway city

-Food wise, the restaurant has a focus on all things gluten-free and vegan.
-Plenty of quinoa salads, as well as Irish seaweed bread with almond feta, Beef and Guinness Stew, fish and chips, lamb shank, Shepherds Pie, and a selection of vegan sandwiches.
-This is a convenient and easily accessible choice for visitors to Galway city.
-As you wait for the server to take your order, it would also be an opportune time to check out the top things to do in Galway for 2022.
+The restaurant focuses on all things gluten-free and vegan.
+You’ll find plenty of quinoa salads, as well as Irish seaweed bread with almond feta, beef and Guinness stew, fish and chips, lamb shank, Shepherds Pie, and a selection of vegan sandwiches.
+This is a great place to get an introduction to Galway and its cuisine.

 Address: The Latin Quarter, Galway city